BotBeat Weekly: This week’s top bot stories

 Here’s this week’s newsletter:

-Voicebots continue to show up in surprising places and serve unexpected needs, often with unexpected results.
-There was the 6-year-old girl in Dallas who ordered a $170 dollhouse and 4 pounds of cookies using an Amazon Echo.
-A San Diego television news anchor reported the story on air which then triggered orders from viewers with similar devices.
-Then there was the pair of Google Home devices which argued, insulted, and fell in love with each other.
-On a more somber note, an Amazon Echo recorded a murder.
+Rometty, however, acknowledged the worries of workers who fear AI.
+“There’s so much fear about jobs,” she said.
+“But most of us will be working with these systems.”
+She argued that waves of new technologies create waves of new jobs.

-These instances of overlapping, eavesdropping voicebots — while amusing, provocative and scary — highlight the continuing need for security, privacy and auto-recognition protocols.
+Alone, such talk means little and does nothing to assuage the fears of vulnerable workers.
+However, it does suggest at least an awareness of the disconnect between those who look at technology and see utopia, and those who see a threat to their existence.
+I suppose it will have to do as a first step.

 As always, please send news tips to Khari Johnson and guest post submissions to John Brandon.
-Be sure to visit our Bots Channel for comprehensive news on bots and messaging.
+Be sure to visit our Bots Channel for comprehensive news on bots, AI, and messaging.

 Thanks for reading,